Board of Directors

 Lord Daniel Brennan is a member of the House of Lords.
-He is a Deputy High Court Judge and Crown Court Recorder.
+He is a deputy High Court judge and Crown Court recorder and former chairman of the Bar of England and Wales.
 His knowledge of international law earned him an appointment on the panel of consultants to the World Bank for Latin America and South and East Asia.
 Lord Brennan is also the current Bar representative on the Council of the International Bar Association.

 Dr. Rafael Espada, Vice Chair

 Dr. Rafael Espada is Vice President of the Central American Parliament (PARLACEN), previously serving as the Vice President of Guatemala from 2008-2012.
 During his term as Guatemalan Vice President, he led the administration’s efforts to create a more transparent and accountable government.
 Working closely with GFI, Espada strengthened the legal and regulatory transparency in public contracting, auditing and bank regulations.

 Prior to his election, Dr. Espada was a cardiothoracic surgeon at Houston Methodist DeBakey Heart Center.
 While practicing, Dr. Espada would frequently fly to Guatemala to treat underprivileged patients in his native country who required cardiothoracic care.
 While serving as Guatemalan Vice President, Espada worked closely with Global Financial Integrity’s Policy Advisory Program to increase financial transparency in the country.